alan-turing-institute/open-research-community-management/README.md

 *Integrating open science practices through community engagement*

-The pages wiki fir this repo is at https://alan-turing-institute.github.io/open-research-community-management/
+The pages wiki for this repo is at https://alan-turing-institute.github.io/open-research-community-management/

 **Contents**
 - [Important Documents for the Team Members](#important-documents-for-the-team-members)